- German chamomile

-The anti-inflammatory activity of chamomile involves the release of LPS-induced prostaglandin E(2) in RAW 264.7 macrophages via inhibition of COX-2 enzyme activity (11).
-Methanol extracts of chamomile exert anti-allergic effects by inhibiting histamine release from mast cells (23).
-They also showed neuroprotective activity by decreasing lipid peroxidation (LPO) and increasing superoxide dismutase (SOD), catalase (CAT), glutathione (GSH), and total thiol levels (24).
+The anti-inflammatory activity of chamomile involves release of LPS-induced prostaglandin E(2) via inhibition of COX-2 enzyme activity (11).
+Methanol extracts of chamomile exert antiallergic effects by inhibiting histamine release from mast cells (23).
+Neuroprotective activity has occurred via decreased lipid peroxidation and increased superoxide dismutase, catalase, glutathione, and total thiol levels (24).

 Apigenin, a flavone component of chamomile, interacts with GABA(A)-benzodiazepine receptors in vitro and inhibits locomotor behavior in rats (5).
 It also affected alternative splicing of key mRNAs by inhibiting dimerization of hnRNPA2, a factor associated with many cellular malignancies and in mRNA metabolism and splicing (32).

 Premature constriction of fetal ductus arteriosus: Following consumption of chamomile tea by the mother during pregnancy (31).

-Severe anaphylaxis with generalized urticaria, angioedema, and severe dyspnea: In a 38-year-old Caucasian man, 1 hour after consuming chamomile tea.
-Symptoms improved following treatment with an intravenous antihistamine (18).
+Severe anaphylaxis: With generalized urticaria, angioedema, and severe dyspnea in a 38-year-old Caucasian man, 1 hour after consuming chamomile tea.
+Symptoms improved following treatment with an IV antihistamines (18).

 Multiple internal hemorrhages: In a 70-year-old woman following concurrent use of chamomile products and warfarin.
 Her symptoms resolved after treatment with intravenous heparin (28).

 Anticoagulants / Antiplatelets: Chamomile may increase the anticoagulant effects and inhibit platelet activity due to its coumarin content (28).

 Sedatives: Chamomile may increase the effects of sedatives (4).

-Cytochrome P450 substrates: Chamomile inhibits CYP1A2, CYP2C9, CYP2D6, and CYP3A4, and can affect the intracellular concentration of drugs metabolized by these enzymes (29).
+CYP450 substrates: In vitro, chamomile inhibits CYP1A2, CYP2C9, CYP2D6, and CYP3A4, and may affect the intracellular concentration of drugs metabolized by these enzymes (29).
+Clinical relevance has yet to be determined.

 Cyclosporine: Concurrent use resulted in increased serum levels of cyclosporine (35).